joinpursuit/AC_4_Web/units/fundamentals/lessons/variables/variables_update.md

 //=> Uncaught TypeError: Assignment to constant variable.
 ```

 We may want to use the current value when modifying a variable.
-For example,we may want to add some numeric value to an existing number.
+For example, we may want to add some numeric value to an existing number.
 To do this, we can use the variable's name to the right hand side of the assignment operator:

 ```js
 let myNumber = 2